tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 resource I will be revisiting.

-Armed with these newly learnt learnings, I went back to my Advent of Code solutions to see how I could improve them.
+Armed with these newly learnt learnings, I went back to my Advent of Code solutions to see how I could improve them. :construction_worker: :wrench:

 ---